Jacob-RC/11ty-blog-site/src/blog/2021-05-15-my-second-article.md

 Budgeting is also different for each person.
 Sometimes, setting aside 50% of income is not enough to cover expenses.
 You may need to dip into the "wants" portion of you budget for a while to cover these expenses.
 While it might be tempting to dip into the 20% savings category, try not to, as it's always better to sacrifice a bit of short-term spending than long-term stability.

+A 50-30-20 budget is quite easy to follow and implement.
+It provides a nice general structure to think about how different parts of your income can be used for distinct goals.
+By also accounting for wants in a budget, a 50-30-20 budget helps create a balanced budget that allows you to cover your needs, have fun, and also work towards your financial goals.

+As previously mentioned, a 50-30-20 budget lacks customizeability.
+As incomes go towards either extreme, more or less than 50% of income may be required to cover expenses.
+When using a 50-30-20, understand that it's a rough guideline that should be modified based on your unique financial situation.

+# Zero Based Budgeting

+Zero-based budgeting, as the name implies, involves having zero dollars left over at the end of every month.
+Each dollar is assigned a specific expense.
+At the end of a month, each dollar of your income will have an explicit purpose that it is put to doing.
+Any long-term financial goals, like saving for a house or retirement are also expenses built into your monthly total.
+Note though, that things that normally wouldn't be considered expenses like saving for a home, or chairitable donations are considered expenses in zero-based budgeting.

+Some advantages of a zero-based budget are that it helps give a clear picture of the money that flows in and out.
+It's also very flexible, allowing each person to customize it to help them meet their own unqiue financial goals.

+On the other hand, a zero-based budget doesn't do very well with variable expenses or expenses that you didn't plan for.
+A sudden car malfunction will most likely not be included as an expense in a zero based budget.

 # Budget Priorities

 Prioritizing expenses can be a difficult and confusing task.
 [Here is a list of potential priorities to put your money towards.](https://www.nerdwallet.com/article/finance/how-to-budget)